 Rita Corday threw a few futile long-range shots after Lyme, and then gave it up.
-Site had come too late.
+She had come too late.
 Only by a couple of minutes or so, but that was late enough.
 It seemed like the end of the world to her.
-There was nothing left to live for-except her son in Kansas.
-And he would be a stranger, by this time.

-Leaving the horses in the muddy roadway, Rita went to kneel in the grass at the side of Curt Metheny, her bare coppery head jeweled with mist.
-The gun was still gripped in Curt's right hand, and raindrops glittered on his lean scarred face.
+There was nothing left to live for.
+Leaving the horses in the muddy roadway, Rita went to kneel in the grass at the side of Curt Metheny, her bare, coppery head jeweled with mist.
+The gun was still gripped in Curt's right hand, and raindrops glittered on his lean, scarred face.
 Rita bent and kissed the dead mouth, and her tears mingled with the rain on his cheeks.
 Around Holly Town and all over the Ontawee country, they were talking about Curt Metheny.